Pratikn03/Cis380/docs/PRODUCTION_DEPLOYMENT.md

 - Train the missing model (see `scripts/README.md`) and re-run the containers.

 ### UI can’t reach API
-- Confirm the UI container uses `OMNICHATX_BACKEND=http://omnichatx-api:8000` (it does by default).
+- Confirm the UI container uses `SENTINELFORGE_BACKEND=http://sentinelforge-api:8000` (it does by default).
-- Check `docker compose ps` and `docker compose logs omnichatx-api`.
+- Check `docker compose ps` and `docker compose logs sentinelforge-api`.